 Using the equation, Dr Grimes calculated that hoax moon landing would have been revealed in 3 years 8 months, a climate change fraud in 3 years 9 months, a vaccination conspiracy in 3 years 2 months, and a suppressed Cancer cure in 3 years 3 months.
 In simple terms, any one of the four conspiracies would have been exposed long before now.

 He then looked at the maximum number of people who could take part in an intrigue in order to maintain it.
 For a plot to last five years, the maximum was 2521 people.
 To keep a scheme operating undetected for more than a decade, fewer than 1000 people can be involved.
 A century-long deception should ideally include fewer than 125 collaborators.
 Even a straightforward cover-up of a single event, requiring no more complex machinations than everyone keeping their mouth shut, is likely to be blown if more than 650 people are accomplices.

 Dr Grimes said: ‘Not everyone who believes in a conspiracy is unreasonable or unthinking.
 I hope that by showing how eye-wateringly unlikely some alleged conspiracies are, some people will reconsider their anti-science beliefs.

-This will of course not convince everyone; there’s ample evidence that belief in conspiracy is often ideological rather than rational, and that conspiracy theories thrive in an echo chamber.
+This will, of course, does not convince everyone; there’s ample evidence that belief in conspiracy is often ideological rather than rational, and that conspiracy theories thrive in an echo chamber.
 This makes challenging the most odious narratives much more difficult.
-If we are to address the multitudinous difficulties facing us as a species, from climate change to geopolitics, then we need to embrace reality over ideologically motivated fictions.
+If we are to address the multitudinous difficulties facing us as a species, from climate change to geopolitics, then we need to embrace reality over ideologically motivated fiction.
 To this end, we need to better understand how and why some ideas are entrenched and persistent among certain groups despite the evidence, and how we might counteract this.